Measurement Integrity in Peer Prediction: A Peer Assessment Case Study: Peer Prediction Mechanisms

 Note that for all mechanisms that involve pairing an agent with another agent in order to compute their scores on a grading task (i.e. generating a report for one submission), we take the expectation over all of the possible pairings to reduce the variance of the scores.

-\textbf{Output Agreement (OA) Mechanism.} The simplest type of peer prediction mechanism, common in the literature \cite{Faltings2017}, is an \textit{output agreement} mechanism.
+\textbf{Output Agreement (OA) Mechanism.} The simplest type of peer prediction mechanism, common in the literature \cite{Faltings2017}, is an \textit{output agreement} mechanism, which serves as another simple baseline with which to compare state-of-the-art peer prediction mechanisms.
 To compute payments for a task in the OA mechanism, agents are paired and their reports are compared.
 Agents are paid 1 if their reports match and 0 otherwise.

 \textbf{Peer Truth Serum (PTS) Mechanism.} Developed by Faltings et al. \cite{Faltings2017}, the PTS mechanism pays agents if their report for a task agrees with the report of a randomly selected peer on the same task.
 The magnitude of the payment is proportional to the inverse of the frequency of their report according to a distribution $R$ over the report space.